Shaler Area School District

-Shaler Area School District is a large, suburban public school district located in Allegheny County, Pennsylvania.
+Shaler Area School District is a large, urban and suburban public school district located in Allegheny County, Pennsylvania.
 Shaler Area School District encompasses approximately 14 sqmi in Pittsburgh's northern suburbs, including Shaler Township, Etna Borough, Millvale Borough, and Reserve Township.
 According to 2000 federal census data, it served a resident population of 41,565.
 By 2010, the district's population declined to 39,293 people.
 In 2009, Shaler Area School District residents’ per capita income was $21,333, while the median family income was $52,135.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 By 2013, the median household income in the United States rose to $52,100.

 Schools

 There are Seven schools in the Shaler Area School District.
 The schools in order from lowest grade levels to highest are: